 Phishing scams are the most common cybersecurity threat that small businesses face.
 They account for 90% of all data breaches and cost companies over $12 billion in losses annually.

-They’re usually delivered via email or fake websites, but recent cases suggest that they’re getting more complex.
+They’re usually delivered via email or fake websites, but recent cases suggest they’re getting more complex.

-A phishing attack happens when a hacker pretends to be one of your trusted contacts.
-Once the fraudster successfully disguises himself as your business partner, he may send you a message that requires you to click through a link, download a file, or share confidential information.
+A phishing attack happens when an attacker pretends to be one of your trusted contacts.
+Once the fraudster successfully disguises himself as your business partner, the attacker may send you a message that requires you to click through a link, download a file, or share confidential information.